MUDE-2025/PA1.1/6_github_copilot.md

-# GitHub Student Developer Pack
+# GitHub account and Student Developer Pack

 *[CEGM1000 MUDE](http://mude.citg.tudelft.nl/)*

 *Written by: Tom van Woudenberg*

+We'll extensively use GitHub in this course to teach you how to use git!
+Therefore, you'll need a GitHub account.

-In a few weeks, we'll dive into how to properly use AI tools for code-development.
+Furthermore,  in a few weeks, we'll dive into how to properly use AI tools for code-development.
 To do so, it is useful to have access to GitHub Copilot, which is a AI tool (LLM specifically) which integrates very nicely into VS Code.
 This registration process takes some time, so'll start it this week!
 More information is available here: https://github.com/education/students

-Furthermore, we'll extensively use GitHub in this course to teach you how to use git!
-Therefore, you'll need a GitHub account.

-## Task 6.0 Create GitHub account
+## Task 6.1 Create GitHub account

 Create a free GitHub account here: https://github.com/signup.
 A few notes: